spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 Sparv functions are only available for use if one of their languages match the language in the [corpus config file](user-manual/corpus-configuration.md).
 If no language codes are provided in the decorator, the function is available for any corpus.

+You may also restrict a whole module, instead of just parts of a module, to one or more languages, by assigning a list of language codes to the `__language__` variable in the module's `__init__.py` file.

 Sparv also supports language varieties which is useful when you want to write Sparv functions for a specific variety of a language.
 For instance, Sparv has some built-in annotators that are restricted to corpora with historical Swedish from